 This committee is designed for both beginners and experienced delegates alike.
 Position papers, although strongly recommended, are not required.
-However, delegates who wish to be considered for an award must submit their position papers by Sunday, January 13, 2019, at 23:59 PST.
+However, delegates who wish to be considered for an award must submit their position papers by February 7th, 2020, at 23:59 PST.
 More information about position papers can be found on page 3 of the Background Guide.

-Cindy Gao | Director
+Joyce Chen | Director

-Benjamin Steven | Chair
+Ethan Wong | Chair

-Catherine Cho | Assistant Director
+Calista Lu | Assistant Director

 Calista is a senior at North Surrey Secondary who’s ecstatic to serve as the Assistant Director for WHO at VMUN 2020.
 Beginning her MUN career in grade 10, she has been drawn into its world with the exciting topics, innovative solutions to global issues, and passionate delegates.
 Outside of MUN, Calista enjoys cultivating her earring addiction, wasting her money on food, reading novels, and crying over Korean dramas.
 She is a member of multiple charities and non-profits and also enjoys teaching piano as a part-time job.
 Calista looks forward to a thrilling debate with the delegates of WHO and an incredible experience together at VMUN!